 West Liberty University is concerned about the safety of all members of our community and all visitors to campus.
-The University provides 24-hour security coverage all year.
-During the academic year, a full-time professional staff member for the Office of Housing & Residence Life is on duty each evening after normal business hours, with support from a student staff of Resident Assistants.
-Campus Police may be reached at (304) 336-8021 at all times.
+The University provides 24-hour police coverage all year.
+During the academic year, a full-time professional staff member for the Office of Housing & Student Life is on duty each evening after normal business hours, with support from a student staff of Resident Assistants.
+Campus Police may be contacted at (304) 336-8021 at all times.
 On a regular University extension, only the numbers 8021 need to be dialed.
 Information regarding emergency procedures and the reporting of crimes is included in the University’s various handbooks.

 Campus Police are available to assist students, employees and visitors.
 Officers have law enforcement authority and their responsibilities include regulation and enforcement of traffic and parking regulations, enforcement of University policies and behavioral expectations, and the making of rounds and inspection of the campus for safety and maintenance concerns.
-Officers have a mobile telephone for contact with all emergency services including police, fire, and ambulance squads.
+Officers have a mobile telephone and hand held radio for contact with all emergency services including police, fire, and ambulance squads.
 The department maintains a close and cooperative relationship with the West Virginia State Police, Ohio County Sheriff’s Department, local police and the West Liberty Volunteer Fire Department and Emergency Squad.

 Monthly reports of campus incidents are reported to the West Virginia State Police by the Office of Campus Police.
 These reports include information consistent with the Uniform Crime Reporting (UCR) system.

-The Office of Housing & Residence Life and Campus Police also urge residence hall students to register any valuable property with Campus Police for confirmation of ownership in the event of theft or damage.
+The Office of Housing & Student Life and Campus Police also urge residence hall students to register any valuable property with Campus Police for confirmation of ownership in the event of theft or damage.
 Students are advised to keep records of serial numbers and receipts for expensive items.

 The University is committed to maintaining a drug free environment and has a Drug and Alcohol Policy in place.
 Counseling is readily available for students in need of assistance in dealing with drug and alcohol use.
 The policies that relate to these issues are included in various institutional handbooks.